jimbobbennett/NeopixelHolidayLights/README.md

 ## Azure subscription

 To work through this guide, you will need an Azure subscription.
+THere won't be any cost to this, as you will be using free tiers of the IoT service.

 ### Students